-- operated by or provided by the School System are not relieved from an otherwise valid obligation to provide or pay for services provided to a student with disabilities.
-34 CFR 104.33. - 3.
-Your child has the right to participate in an educational setting (academic and nonacademic) with students without disabilities to the maximum extent appropriate to his or her needs.
+- 3. Your child has the right to participate in an educational setting (academic and nonacademic) with students without disabilities to the maximum extent appropriate to his or her needs.
 34 CFR 104.34. - 4.
 Your child has a right to facilities, services, and activities that are comparable to those provided for students without disabilities.
 34 CFR 104.34. - 5.
 Your child has a right to an evaluation prior to a Section 504 determination of eligibility.
 34 CFR 104.35. - 6.
 You have the right to refuse consent to the School System's request to evaluate your child.
 34 CFR 104.35. - 7.
 You have the right to ensure that evaluation procedures, which may include testing, conform to the requirements of 34 CFR 104.35. - 8.
 You have the right to ensure that the School System will consider information about the student from a variety of sources as appropriate, which may include aptitude and achievement tests, grades, teacher recommendations and observations, physical conditions, social or cultural background, adaptive behavior, medical records, and parental recommendations.
 34 CFR 104.35. - 9.
 You have the right to ensure that decisions regarding eligibility and placement are made by a group of persons, including persons knowledgeable about your child, the meaning of the evaluation data and the placement options.
 34 CFR 104.35. - 10.
 If your child is eligible under Section 504, your child has a right to periodic reevaluations, including prior to any subsequent significant change in placement.
 34 CFR 104.35. - 11.
 You have the right to notice prior to any actions by the School System regarding the identification, evaluation, or placement of your child.
 34 CFR 104.36. - 12.
 You have the right to examine your child's educational records.
 34 CFR 104.36. - 13.
 You have the right to an impartial hearing with respect to the School System's actions regarding your child's identification, evaluation, or educational placement, with opportunity for parental participation in the hearing and representation by an attorney.
 34 CFR 104.36. - 14.
 You have the right to receive a copy of this Notice and a copy of the School System's impartial hearing procedure upon request.
 34 CFR 104.36.
 [SEE SECTION 504 PROCEDURAL SAFEGUARDS.] - 15.
 If you disagree with the decision of the impartial hearing officer (Local Board of Education members and other School System employees are not considered impartial hearing officers), you have a right to a review of that decision according to the School System's impartial hearing procedure.
 34 CFR 104.36.
 [SEE SECTION 504 PROCEDURAL SAFEGUARDS.] - 16.
 You have the right, at any time, to file a complaint with the United States Department of Education's Office for Civil Rights.